Noise Levels in Side Creek, Aurora, CO | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Southern Side Creek sounds about 39% louder than Eastern Side Creek to the human ear, a 4.7 dBA gap.
+To the human ear, noise in southern Side Creek sounds about 48% louder than in southeastern Side Creek, a 5.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?